 Some program costs may be fully or partially defrayed through Supplemental Security Income (SSI), Social Security Disability Insurance (SSDI), Vocational Rehabilitation, California Regional Centers, or school district funding for which some students may be eligible.
 We encourage students to apply for these prior to admission.
 Some school districts provide transitional funding for students to attend programs like CIP.

 Flexible Spending Arrangement (FSA)

 Tuition and living expenses for CIP’s full year and summer programs may be eligible for reimbursement in a flexible spending arrangement (FSA) account.
 A health flexible spending arrangement allows employees to be reimbursed for medical expenses.
 Qualified medical expenses are those specified in the FSA plan that would generally qualify for the medical and dental expense deduction.
 These include Special Education, and is described in IRS publication 502.
-You can include in medical expenses the cost (tuition, meals and lodging) of attending a school that furnishes special education to help a child to overcome learning disabilities.
+You can include in medical expenses the cost (tuition, meals, and lodging) of attending a school that furnishes special education to help a child to overcome learning disabilities.
 A doctor must recommend that the child attend the school.
-Overcoming the learning disabilities must be a principal reason for attending the school, and any ordinary education received must be incidental to the special education provided.
+Overcoming a learning disability must be a principal reason for attending the school, and any ordinary education received must be incidental to the special education provided.

 Medical Tax Deductability

 Tuition for College Internship Program’s Full Year and Summer programs may qualify for a tax deduction.